angular/angular/aio/content/guide/forms-overview.md

   <img src="generated/images/guide/forms-overview/dataflow-td-forms-mtv.png" alt="Template-driven forms data flow - model to view" width="100%">
 </figure>

-The steps below outline the data flow from model to view.
+The steps below outline the data flow from model to view when the `favoriteColor` changes from *Blue* to *Red*.

 1. The `favoriteColor` value is updated in the component.
 1. Change detection begins.